A data-driven approach to beating SAA out-of-sample: Introduction

 \subsection{Organization}

 We introduce the {\it Distributionally Optimistic Optimization} (DOO) and {\it Distributionally Robust Optimization} (DRO) models in Section \ref{sect:setup}.
 For concreteness, we adopt a penalty framework with smooth $\phi$-divergence as the penalty function.
-However, the key concepts are general and carry over to different formulations (e.g. constrained) and uncertainty sets.
 We show in Section \ref{sect:solutions} that the family of worst- and best-case solutions is continuously differentiable in a neighborhood of the SAA solution and characterize their distributional properties, that it is generally possible to find a DRO or DOO solution with a higher out-of-sample expected reward than SAA in Section \ref{sect:out-of-sample}, but that a best-case solution is always less robust than SAA in Section \ref{sect:wcs}.
 The key ideas are illustrated using a data-driven inventory problem.